-Congratulations on having chosen Nursing as your major at Russell Sage College (RSC).
+Welcome to the Nursing Program at Russell Sage College (RSC).
 We hope your experiences here will be exciting and challenging.
 To facilitate your progress through the program, faculty and students have compiled this handbook to guide you through academic planning and acquaint you with the Nursing Program Mission, College Mission & Philosophy, the faculty, program requirements and other department policies and procedures that faculty have established to guide students through the educational process.
 Also included is a section on awards and honors given to nursing students throughout their years at RSC.
 This handbook supplements the RSC catalog and student handbooks.